preftech/reconciliation/README.md

 however it's mising the movies posters.
 This sample app will load a spreadsheet call movie_posters.xlsx which contains some of the movie posters.

+Below I bring you through the steps of reconciling data in OpenRefine, this is not meant to be a tutorial on OpenRefine, there are way to many capabilities available in it and resources online that cover that.
+This is a very quick walk though on how to use this example with OpenRefine.

 First start this app, assume you've cloned the [reconciliation github repo](https://github.com/preftech/reconciliation), setup your [virtualenv](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for python

 ### Step 1
 ```